Authentication & OAuth 2.0

 Why use refresh tokens

-• The identity server can revoke a refresh token family to cut off access quickly.
+• Identity can revoke a refresh token family to cut off access quickly

 Performance